Skip to content

 symbols = []

-strings = string_basis(fermions)
+strings = _generate_all_powers(operators, truncation)

-for i in range(size):
+for string in strings:

-if i == 0:
+if power == 1:

 return symbols

-to_matrix(expression, operators, sparse, operator_dict=None)
+to_matrix(expression, operators, sparse, operator_dict=None, truncation=None)

 Parameters: